HL7/fhir-shorthand/input/pagecontent/reference.md

 If conformance to a profile requires a precise match to the specified value (which is rare), then the following syntax can be used:

 ```
-* {path} = {value} (exactly)
+* <element> = {value} (exactly)
 ```

 Adding `(exactly)` indicates that conformance to the profile requires a precise match to the specified values.
 No additional values or extensions are allowed.
-In general, using `exactly` is not the best option for interoperability because it creates very tight conformance criteria.
+In general, using `(exactly)` is not the best option for interoperability because it creates very tight (potentially unnecessary) conformance criteria.
 FSH offers this option primarily because exact value matching is used in some current IGs and profiles.

 > **Note:** The `(exactly)` modifier does not apply to instances.